 - Remove your shade sail during the winter period, unless it has been specifically designed as a bespoke, year-round installation.
 We recommend seeking the assistance of another when removing your Shade Sails to prevent damage.

-- Store your Shade Sail inside a bag in a cool, dry place.
+- Store your Shade Sail, clean and dry inside a bag in a cool, dry place.
 Bags are available to purchase in the Online Store.

 - Avoid exposing your shade sail to petrol, oils, and other petroleum fractions.